 For the PyTorch 1.6 release, developers at NVIDIA and Facebook moved mixed precision functionality into PyTorch core as the AMP package,

 MONAI workflows can easily set

 SupervisedEvaluator during training or evaluation to enable/disable AMP.
-And we tried to compare the training speed if AMP ON/OFF on Tesla V100 GPU with CUDA 11 and PyTorch 1.6, got some benchmark for reference:
+And we tried to compare the training speed if AMP ON/OFF on NVIDIA V100 GPU with CUDA 11 and PyTorch 1.6, obtained some benchmark results:

-We also executed the same test program on Testa A100 GPU with the same software environment, got much faster benchmark for reference:
+We also executed the same test program on NVIDIA A100 GPU with the same software environment, obtained faster results:

 More details is available at AMP training tutorial.

 Novograd optimizer to achieve the fast training in MONAI, able to obtain approximately

 200x speedup compared with a Pytorch native implementation when the training converges at a validation mean dice of